cannonlang/Governance/Core/Meetings.md

 # Core Working Group Meetings

-The Core Working Group shall hold meetings once every month.
+The Core Working Group shall hold meetings at least once every month, at a date and time established by the Project Manager.
-The meetings shall be conducted electronically, and according to [Robert's Rules of Order](http://www.rulesonline.com/).
+The meetings shall be conducted electronically, in such a manner as established by the Project Manager, and shall be conducted according to [Robert's Rules of Order (newly revised)](http://www.rulesonline.com/).
 An Agenda for the meeting shall be made available to Working Group Members by the Chair of the Core Working Group at least 48 hours prior to the meeting.
 A transcription of the results of the meeting shall be made available to Working Group Members within 48 hours following the meeting.
 Quorum for meetings of Core Working Group shall be 2/3s of its membership.